ptsteadman/notebook/log.md

 email functionality for Nectar.
 Signed/submitted iHM contract and read more about contract negotiation.
 Bought plane ticket to defcon.
-Had dinner with Max/Zachary and discussed longer term plans which sort of wore me out, putting those things into spoken work, and makes me want to focus on work and personal life.
+Had dinner with Max/Zachary and discussed longer term plans which sort of wore me out, putting those things into spoken word, and makes me want to focus on work and personal life.

 Max's point about wanting things to sort of run themselves / minimizing stress